 - Market cap – Calculation of price*supply.

-If you're not familiar with Eth2 check out our overview of the Eth2 upgrades.
+If you're not familiar with the road map, check out our overview of the Ethereum upgrades.

-The first Eth2 upgrade, the beacon chain, will create committees of validators which are randomised at the end of every epoch (every 6.4 minutes) for security reasons.
+The Beacon Chain will create committees of validators which are randomized at the end of every epoch (every 6.4 minutes) for security reasons.
 Epoch data includes:

 - Epoch number.

-- Finalized status – Whether the epoch has been finalised (Yes/No).
+- Finalized status – Whether the epoch has been finalized (Yes/No).

 - Time – The time the epoch ended.